GitMirroring/gnuboot/site/docs/install/index.md

 initialization nor is it finding/loading/executing VGA option ROMs.
 In this setup, SeaBIOS would most likely be used for that.

-The `normal` setup is supported in the Libreboot 20211122 build system, but not currently used.
+The `normal` setup is supported in the GNU Boot 20211122 build system, but not currently used.
 It is there for desktop hardware that will be added in the future, where those desktop boards do not have an onboard GPU and therefore an add-on GPU is always used..